 Berihun Adugna Gebeye

-Berihun received his LL.B. in Laws from Haramaya University, LL.M. in Human Rights Law from Addis Ababa University, and LL.M. in Human Rights with International Justice Specialization from Central European University.
-Prior to undertaking his doctoral research, he was a lecturer at the School of Law of Jigjiga University.
+Berihun has been a Visiting Researcher at the Centre for Socio-Legal Studies of the University of Oxford, UK, a Global Teaching Fellow at the University of Yangon, Myanmar, and a Lecturer at the School of Law of Jigjiga University, Ethiopia.
+He received his LL.B. in Laws from Haramaya University, LL.M. in Human Rights Law from Addis Ababa University, and LL.M. in Human Rights with International Justice Specialization from Central European University.

-His publications in the field of comparative constitutional law, human rights, legal pluralism, and law and development appeared in the Journal of Legal Pluralism and Unofficial Law, Human Rights Review, Vienna Journal on International Constitutional Law, Africa Journal of Comparative Constitutional Law, Queen Mary Law Journal, African Studies Quarterly, Journal of Pastoralism, Oromia Law Journal, and Women in Society among others.
-He also presented his research at national and international conferences including at Oxford, Harvard, Queen Mary, and Wits.
+His publications in the field of comparative constitutional law, human rights, legal pluralism, rule of law and law and development appeared in the Journal of Legal Pluralism and Unofficial Law, Canadian Journal of African Studies, Human Rights Review, Vienna Journal on International Constitutional Law, Africa Journal of Comparative Constitutional Law, Queen Mary Law Journal, and African Studies Quarterly among others.
+He also presented his research at national and international conferences including at Oxford, Harvard, Queen Mary, Columbia, McGill, Wits, and WZB Berlin.

 His research interest is in the field of comparative constitutional law, human rights, legal theory, law and society, law and development, rule of law, anti-corruption, and African Union Law.